By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Things you can do to improve your attention span besides taking medication.

-This digital age has resulted in a radical reduction in attentions spans.
-Adults average just 4 seconds of time on a web site.
-T. V. shows are chopped up into small segments punctuated with lots of adrenaline producing sex and violence.
+This digital age has resulted in a radical reduction in attention spans.
+Adults average just 4 seconds of time on a website.
+T. V. shows are chopped up into small segments punctuated with lots of adrenaline, producing sex and violence.

 1. Eat a good breakfast.